Is it just me or is wire shelving the worst? Let me show you how to cover wire shelving for $10 using this super easy foam board hack!

 Contact paper comes in so many designs and colors, so be sure to shop around to find exactly what you want!
 Walmart, Target and Amazon have great rolls and patterns to choose from.
 My linen closet took less than a roll to cover.

-Now that you have your supplies, you are ready to start this DIY!
+Now that you have your supplies, next steps are to start this DIY!
 Start, by removing the contents of your linen closet and all shelving except for the lowest shelf.
 Emptying the closet will allow for easier installation.
-I took advantage of the empty space by wiping the scuff marks off the wall with a magic eraser and vacuumed the floor too.
+I took advantage of the empty space by wiping the scuff marks off the back wall with a magic eraser, did some closet organization and vacuumed the floor too.

 Cut Foam board

-Cut your foam board to the appropriate size.
-Be sure to add about 2 inches to the length of your board to cover the lip in the front too.
+Cut your foam boards to the correct sizes.
+Be sure to add about 2 inches to the length of your board to cover the lip in the front of the shelf too.
 Lay the foam over the bottom shelf to check sizing.
 If you like the way it fits, use this as your template for the other foam boards.

 Attach Contact Paper to Foam board